Daniel Cottier

-Daniel Cottier (1838–1891) was a British artist and designer born in Anderston, Glasgow, Scotland.
+Daniel Cottier (1838 – 1891) was a British artist and designer born in Anderston, Glasgow, Scotland.
 His work was said to be influenced by the writing of John Ruskin, the paintings of the Dante Gabriel Rossetti and the work of William Morris.
-He painted allegorical figures in the Pre-Raphaelite style of Rossetti and Sir Edward Burne-Jones.
+He painted allegorical figures in the Pre-Raphaelite style of Rossetti and Edward Burne-Jones.
 Cottier is considered to be an important influence on Louis Comfort Tiffany and also is credited with introducing the Aesthetic movement to America and Australia.

 Cottier was interested in glass, furniture, ceramic manufacture, and interior design.
 His art furnishing business opened branches in Edinburgh, Glasgow and London between 1864 and 1869, and then in 1873 he opened more branches in New York, Sydney and Melbourne.
 In the United States he is seen as a 'harbinger of aestheticism….and a profound influence on American decoration'.
 And the same can be said of Scotland where he also exported the Aesthetic Movement to Scotland via his many professional and business contacts which he had made during his training and early career in Glasgow, Edinburgh and Aberdeen.
 So, by the time he moved to London in 1869, Cottier was already part of an influential and avart-garde group of designers—many of them also expatriate Scots—who were to establish the Aesthetic Movement in England.